 - ensembldb:a package that fetches transcript-centric annotations from Ensembl

 - scRNAseq: a package containing gene counts data from a collection of public scRNAseq datasets

 - scran: a collection of functions for common single-cell analyses

 Accessing the Terra Bioconductor Image

-To install the Bioconductor environment, simply click on the Notebook Runtime widget in the top right of your workspace screen, select the Bioconductor image from the runtime environment drop-down menu, and click “create” (or “replace”).
+To install the Bioconductor environment, simply click on the Cloud Environment widget in the top right of your workspace screen, select the Bioconductor image from the cloud environment drop-down menu, and click “create” (or “replace”).